sian-io/sales-data-pipeline/README.md

 - **FastAPI** (`api`): Generates synthetic sales data via an HTTP endpoint (`/data`).
 - **PostgreSQL** (`postgres`): Stores the processed sales data in a dedicated schema and table.
 - **Apache Airflow** (`airflow`): Orchestrates the ETL pipeline, extracting data from the API, transforming it with pandas, and loading it into PostgreSQL.
+- **Streamlit Dashboard** (`dashboard`): Visualizes the processed sales data from PostgreSQL in real time, displaying KPIs like total revenue, average ticket, order count, and a revenue-by-category chart.

 ## How It Works